Media forecasting

 Challenge

 There were no ready-made components in the design system.
 Everything had to be built from scratch, while still fitting the overall platform’s visual language.
-On top of that, I had to account for edge cases: some well-defined upfront, others discovered along the way.
+Also, I had to account for edge cases: some well-defined upfront, others discovered along the way.

 Phase 1.
 The layout